Dams and Hydropower

 Students learn about the conceptual and structural design of dams, hydropower stations and other hydraulic engineering structures.
 They become aware of the relevance of hydraulic structures in social context.
 Moreover, the importance of normative frameworks in hydraulic engineering design is shown.
 Students develop the capability to organize, design and assess large hydraulic engineering structures.
 As a result, the participants of the course will be encouraged to deal with complex problems using knowledge about the broad range of hydraulic engineering fields and their practical relevance.

-The internationally oriented course Dams & Hydropower is taught in English and takes place every winter semester.
+The internationally oriented course Dams and Hydropower is taught in English and takes place every winter semester.
 The subject is integrated into the Engineering Geohazards M.Sc. degree programme.